Dear Dr. K,

 Does any of this sound familiar?

 Maybe you weren’t happy with the sex.
 Maybe it stopped or became infrequent.
-Most women say no to sex because they are tired (83%) and are angry with their partners because he doesn’t do his fair share around the house (63%).
-When these women talk about the unfairness, they report that their partners are “mean to her” (51%).
-Therefore, she says no to sex because his refusal to play an equal part in their domestic life leaves her with just too much to do (52%), and she can’t relax in a messy house (37%).
+Most women say no to sex because they are tired (83%) and are angry with their partners because “he doesn’t do his fair share around the house” (63%).
+When these women talk about the unfairness, they report that their partners are “mean to me” (51%).
+Therefore, she says no to sex because his refusal to play an equal part in their domestic life leaves her with “just too much to do” (52%), or she “can’t relax in a messy house” (37%).

 And then she asked for a divorce.
+This is classic walkaway wife syndrome.
 When you told her that you thought things were better between the two of you (after all, she stopped complaining), she got enraged or overwhelmed and started crying or just stood there coldly and said, “If you thought things were good the last two years, then there’s no hope for us ever working this out.”

 You were left totally puzzled by her saying that.